rubenwardy/minetest_modding_book/chapters/nodes_items_crafting.md

 Registering a Craftitem
 -----------------------

-Craftitems are the simplest item in Minetest.
+Craftitems are the simplest items in Minetest.
 Craftitems cannot be placed in the world.
 They are used in recipes to create other items, or they can be used be the player, such as food.

 {% highlight lua %}